Skip to content

 Trial context

 A trial is one named behavior check.
-The trial context is the environment Sounding passes into that trial.
+The trial context is the object Sounding passes into that trial.

 Every Sounding trial starts the same way: